cosmos/gaia/docs/resources/service-providers.md

 # Service Providers

-We define 'Service Providers' as entities providing services for end-users that involve some form of interaction with the Cosmos Hub.
+'Service Providers' are defined as entities providing services for end-users that involve some form of interaction with the Cosmos Hub.
 More specifically, this document will be focused around interactions with tokens.

 This section does not concern wallet builders that want to provide Light-Client functionalities.
 Service Providers are expected to act as trusted point of contact to the blockchain for their end-users.